febilus/faces-playground/README.md

 # Faces Playground

 A Jakarta EE application with some faces examples.
-It requires a WildFly Server.
+It uses the wildfly-jar plugin to create a bootable jar

 ## Run Locally